 The CSUSB nursing faculty invite their nursing students to join them in the sisterhood and brotherhood of the honored and most trusted profession, nursing, at the end of program recognition and pinning ceremony.
-This CSUSB pin is awarded to recognize completers of the CSUSB nursing programs, Pre-licensure BSN, RN to BSN, and MSN.
-It includes new BSN graduates, entering the profession for the first time, and experienced RNs, RN to BSN and MSN graduates, entering new roles in the profession of nursing.
+This CSUSB pin is awarded to recognize completers of the CSUSB nursing programs, Pre-licensure BSN, RN to BSN, and MSN graduates, entering new roles in the profession of nursing.
 These graduates recite the International Pledge for Nurses and are presented with a pin representing nursing and CSUSB.

 A special and solemn ceremony, it is rich with symbolism.
-The significance of the ceremony and pin are traced backed to the Crusades of the 12th century when knights were given a Maltese cross as recognition of their vow to serve the injured and infirmed.
+The significance of the ceremony and pin are traced back to the Crusades of the twelfth century when knights were given a Maltese cross as recognition of their vow to serve the injured and infirm.
 Modern nursing ceremonies are traced back to Florence Nightingale who presented medals of excellence to her graduates.
 Pinning ceremonies of today recognize the importance of professionalism, knowledge, caring and compassion of nurses who are devoted to the welfare and well-being of society.

-Representatives of the pre-licensure, RN to BSN, and MSN classes are encouraged to participate in the planning of this ceremony.
+Representatives of the Pre-licensure BSN, RN to BSN, and MSN classes are encouraged to participate in the planning of this ceremony.
 Faculty invite and thank nursing faculty, students, and staff who volunteer to help plan the ceremony and assist with the event's activities.

-Responsibilities for Recognition & Pinning Ceremony
+Responsibilities for Recognition and Pinning Ceremony